pulumi/pulumi-hugo/themes/default/content/blog/announcing-pulumi-0.15-kubernetes-cicd-openstack-and-more/index.md

 GitHub project for additional details.
 Huge thanks to Fraser for his work on this!

-## Serverless Functions in GCP and Azure
+## Serverless Functions in Google Cloud and Azure

 Particularly with serverless functions being real functions, we had a lot of interest in broadening our existing support beyond [just AWS serverless](https://github.com/pulumi/pulumi-aws-serverless).
-We are happy to announce better serverless functionality for GCP and Azure.
+We are happy to announce better serverless functionality for Google Cloud and Azure.

 On Azure, the new `@pulumi/azure-serverless` package makes it easy to work with serverless functions, and has initial support for hooking up